vala-lang/vala-docs/docs/developer-guides/bindings/generating-a-vapi-with-gobject-introspection.md

 vapigen --pkg gtk+-2.0 --pkg gconf-2.0 --library [...]
 ```

-Otherwise you'll get errors like that, or an incomplete binding:
+Otherwise, you'll get errors like that, or an incomplete binding:

 ```shell
 error: The type name ``GLib.tkWidget' could not be found